danielstoller/Micromouse-2023/README.md

   - Ideal for fine-tuning the algorithm before real-world implementation.

 - **Visual Debugging:**
-  - Real-time visualization aids in identifying potential issues or inefficiencies in the algorithm.
+  - Real-time visualization helps to identifying potential issues or inefficiencies in the algorithm.
   - Allows users to debug and optimize the solution visually.

 - **Scenario Exploration:**
   - Users can simulate various scenarios by adjusting maze configurations.
   - Evaluate how the algorithm responds to different maze layouts and challenges.